ktp-forked-repos/quickdot/README.md

 ### Produces:
 A file quick.gv in your homedir with the relationships among systems (system dependencies)

 This file can then be processed with graphviz in a shell to drawn the plot in several types of files (pdf, jpg, svg, xfig, bitmap...).
-See the examples below.

-### Examples:
+Examples:

 `sfdp -Goverlap=prism -Tpdf quick.gv > quick.pdf`